Maine Fiduciary Services

 What is a fiduciary?

-A fiduciary is an individual or an entity given legal responsibilities for the care of another person or an estate.
+A fiduciary is an individual or an entity that is given legal responsibilities for the care of another person or an estate.

 Who might need a professional fiduciary?